dgleba/lpa340wj/README.md

 Cocoon - As I began building out the schema, I realized that surveys would need to accept nested attributes for questions.
 After looking into cocoon, I learned that this was a good way to leverage jquery to build dynamic forms into a rails app.

-rails_admin - I was tasked with finding a simple solution for monitoring a users survey answer.
+rails_admin - I was tasked with finding a simple solution for monitoring a users survey answers.
 It is a pretty powerful gem that gives you a lot of functionality.
-Create an admin account and view user behavior from there.
+With it, you can perform crud tasks & watch user behavior.